The Vedic Body

 One gathers, one releases.
 Read together, they describe a way of working with intention that is true to your own chart rather than borrowed from elsewhere.

 On any night you can ask the Moon two different questions: where is she among the stars? and what shape is she?
 Your two rhythms answer one each.
 The return follows her place — the Moon coming back to the exact stars she stood among at your birth.
-The turning follows her shape — the Moon returning to the phase she wore that day, your near-dark waning crescent.
+The turning follows her shape — the Moon returning to the phase she wore that day, your near-dark waning crescent moon.
 Because a journey through the stars takes a little less time than a journey through the phases, the two move at slightly different speeds, and so they keep their own separate dates.

 The full and the crescent — her place, and her shape.